UnPanditaJugando/CertificatedPanda.github.io/index.md

 press enter
 enjoy
 </code></pre>
-You can always sabe other scrypts in this intallations USB, simple and powerfull tool
+You can always save other scrypts in this intallations USB, simple and powerfull tool